BlittlePrime/GetVerses/README.md

 simple version

-copy the versefavorites.db to your c: directory open the command line
+download this project as a zip from the Code button and extract it or clone it

-From the GetVerses/GetVerses folder where the GetVerses.csproj file resides simply type "dotnet run"
+copy the versefavorites.db from the folder to your c: directory open the command line and navigate to where you extracted the folder type "getverses" and enter to run the getverses.bat file.
+This will load the web server.

 (note: if you get the message "It was not possible to find any installed .NET Core SDKs" then you will need to install it from here https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.407-windows-x64-installer)

-Using Chrome go to localhost:5001
+Using Chrome go to https://localhost:5001